A1Liu/a1liu.github.io/src/_collections/_docs/2019-03-22-declarative-language-plan.md

    the translator mentioned above (item 3 in proposal).
 Ideally this would be accomplished by adding me to the team itself; if this isn't possible, I'd still like to be able to get a seat at the table somehow.
-2. Interviews with multiple department heads.
+2. Interviews with a few department heads.
 In order to design the structured language well, I'd like to talk to its target user base; the department heads that will have to write in it.
 If the transition process is more difficult for them than the process of explaining in plain english what they'd like a second